-You might envision a classroom when you think about most teach abroad programs, but what is it like to serve as an English Conversation Coach?
+You might envision a classroom when you think about most teach abroad programs, but what is it like to tutor English for a host family?
 What will a typical day be like?
 Will you have time to explore?
 What types of tutoring activities will you do with the kids?

 Look no further than our experienced alums for answers!
-We sat down with former English Conversation Coach France participant Maia H. to get the lowdown on what it’s actually like to teach English in France.
+We sat down with former Language Homestay France participant Maia H. to get the lowdown on what it’s actually like to teach English in France.
 Maia spent 11 weeks with a French host family in Louveciennes, a western suburb of Paris.

-Can you describe a typical day on the English Conversation Coach France program?
+Can you describe a typical day on the Language Homestay France program?

 On a typical day, the children would go to school, so I had the morning and afternoon to make my own plans.
 I often went into Paris for a few hours each day.
 The train ride from the house into the city was very easy.
 Once I was in Paris, I typically did a walking tour, visited a museum, or stopped at a restaurant or cafe for lunch.